silaspe/maths/docs/rand.md

 It's the next day again and I am writing this in the city of garp (gah-rp) in kilbapeer cech uth aka uheecech.

+Bitcoin bar today.

-It's the next day again and bitcoin conference today.
+Bitcoin conference today.